 Implement security practices

 Each validator candidate is encouraged to run its operations independently.
-Diverse individual setups increase the resilience of the network.
+Diversity across individual setups increases the resilience of the network.

 Manage digital keys with HSM